Get the Latest Updates from Anura

 But for businesses whose services rely on publicly available data, not having access to that wealth of information has definitely hurt their bottom lines.
 To stay afloat and get around new privacy measures, some companies have turned to a tried-and-true method of data aggregation: web scraping.

-Web scraping is pretty straightforward: scraper bots browse websites and copy whatever information they’re programmed to gather.
+Social media web scraping is the practice of gathering data online automatically, using social media scraper bots.
+These bots browse social media platforms and websites and copy whatever information they’re programmed to gather.
 The bots then compile their findings into a database, web page, or other document for future use.
+Typically, these scraper bots are used by marketers to gather information about a particular audience, to ensure they are targeting the right people.
+This data-gathering used to be done manually, but with advances in technology, bots can now do those tedious tasks automatically.
 While some scraper bots are certainly used for malicious practices, many more perform less intrusive, at times benign tasks, such as indexing site content or scanning product prices.

 Most importantly, third-party companies don’t need users’ permission to collect this data, since technically, they’re not liable for what people willingly post on social media.
 And according to a 2017 court ruling, scraping public profiles is legal.
 A federal judge in California ruled in favor of data analysis platform hiQ Labs, saying the company was allowed to aggregate publicly available profile data from LinkedIn, despite the professional social network’s objections.